wolfspelz/galdev/data/en/README.md

 # The History of the Future.

-From early settlements in the Solar system to an interstellar civilization.
+From early settlements in the Sol System to an interstellar civilization.

 Galactic Developments is a history book of the future, a realistic timeline.